sreyrc/Sreys-GFX-Framework/README.md

 * Post-Processing filters: Saturation, Inversion and Outlines
 * HDR and Tone-mapping

-Other features:
-* Resource Manager to store textures, texture packs and environment maps
-* Resource loading using Text File serialization
-* Editor UI made using Dear ImGUI which allows shape selection, shape properties configuration, environment map selection, filters and more.
-* Simple Audio Player: Audio data is also used to scale the shapes.
-The shapes dance, yes.

 Important Notes:
 * Shadow Mapping only works with Deferred Shading for now
 * Outlines around selected shapes appear only when Def.
 Shading is off